-Utawarerumono: Mask of Truth is the second part of a video game series based on the recent False Faces anime and it carries with it a tremendous amount of history and backstory.
+Utawarerumono: Mask of Truth is the second part of a video game series and it carries with it a tremendous amount of history and backstory.
 I sought out to see if I could somehow jump into it without playing the previous title.

 Genre: SRPG, Visual Novel, Action